 “In 1999, we didn’t heed the calls to establish electronic business as a separate field of study.
 Instead, we integrated it with the school’s traditional teaching and research programs,” Mendelson says.
 “In 2001, we were contrarians again, organizing the ‘Don’t Bury E-Commerce Just Yet’ conference, where we predicted that electronic business will continue to create value and, slowly but surely, transform firms, industries, and value chains.
 This transformation is indeed continuing, changing the ways we communicate, pay bills, book travel, and listen to music.”

-Keeping to their word, Saloner and Mendelson closed the center this year but not without a report that outlines how its impact lives on, as planned, in a thousand ways.
+Keeping to their word, Saloner and Mendelson closed the center in 2005, but not without a report that outlines how its impact lives on, as planned, in a thousand ways.

 By partly supporting 35 faculty, the center created knowledge in the form of 54 published research papers, seven Stanford business courses that focus on electronic business, and electronic business concepts incorporated into another 66 across school disciplines.
 In addition, the center helped produce two textbooks and 130 teaching cases involving electronic business issues that are used worldwide.
 “While the full extent of the dissemination of these ideas cannot easily be tracked, we know that the center’s case studies have been used by more than 300 universities,” Saloner says.
 Stanford executive education programs, on campus and abroad, and news media, have also made heavy use of this new knowledge.